Best cell phone plans 2025

 -

-Visible is a prepaid carrier operated by Verizon with two simple plans, both offering unlimited data.
-The base plan (called Visible) is a bargain at just $25 per month, and although it'll be a great option for many, it's the higher plan (called Visible Plus) that's easily one of the best values in the market as far as Verizon's network is concerned.
-Priced $45 per month, it offers unthrottled access to the carrier's 'Ultra-Wideband' 5G network.
+Visible is a prepaid carrier owned and operated by Verizon that lets you pick from three plans, all offering unlimited data.
+The base plan (called Visible) is quite a bargain at just $25 per month, and although it'll be a great option for many, it's the carrier's mid-level offering (called Visible Plus) that's now arguably one of the best values in the market as far as Verizon's network is concerned.
+Priced at $35 per month, it offers unthrottled access to the carrier's 'Ultra-Wideband' 5G network.
 If you're looking to make the most of a new phone, Visible Plus offers plenty of performance, even in dense areas.
+You can also pay upfront for a full year to save even more.

-Visible Plus will deliver higher speeds on average than the basic Visible plan, thanks to it coming with 50GB of premium data.
-It also includes unlimited hotspot data at a speed of 10Mbps, which is more than enough for everything from casual browsing to even some video streaming.
+Visible Plus will deliver higher speeds on average than the basic Visible plan, thanks to it having unlimited premium data.
+It also includes unlimited hotspot data at a speed of 10Mbps, which should be more than enough for everything from casual browsing to even some video streaming.
+Among other features are video streaming at up to 1080p (FullHD) resolution, and one day (per month) of 'Global Pass' roaming add-on service.

 Best MVNO plan